tjworks/tapdata-docs-en/docs/prerequisites/cloud-databases/azure-cosmos-db.md

 # Azure Cosmos DB

 Azure Cosmos DB is a fully managed NoSQL and relational database for modern app development including.
-This article explains how to connect Azure Cosmos DB on the Tapdata Cloud platform, assisting in the rapid circulation of cloud data.
+This article explains how to connect Azure Cosmos DB on the Tapdata platform, assisting in the rapid circulation of cloud data.

 ## Prerequisites